TRAIL NAME: Los Alamos Mesa Trail

-Location: You can begin this trail either from the East Park parking lot or at the end of Nambe Place off of Nambe Loop.
+LOCATION: You can begin this trail either from the East Park parking lot or at the end of Nambe Place off of Nambe Loop.
 The slope from the East Park entrance is steep, with a grade of over 20%.
-The Nambe Loop end’s slope is less than 10%.
+The Nambe Loop starting point slope is less than 10%.
 View the trail on Google Maps here.

 Interestingly, the trail ends or begins at Aspen Ridge Lodge Retirement Home and East Park.
 We started at the Nambe Loop end.
 I would guess they paved the trail and put up various signs and benches to complement Aspen Ridge.
 There are signs along the way that show different exercises and some signs that explain the canyon and flowers.
 The signs are called LifeTrail.

 The Aspen Ridge end has a slope of greater than 20%.
 To me, it seemed strange to be so steep with the assisted living facility so close.
 Using my Rollator brakes was necessary on the Aspen Ridge end and might be difficult in a wheelchair.
 Dennis Beery used a wheelchair to access the trail from Nambe Place and reported that he found the trail manageable until the hill up to Aspen Ridge.
 However, the large cracks in the surface of the pavement were difficult for him to traverse.
 Hopefully, the cracks can be repaired to maintain accessibility.

 The trail ends (or begins) at the parking lot off Nambe Place and then it becomes the Pueblo Canyon Rim Trail.
 We only walked a short way on the Pueblo Canyon Rim.
 The surface is packed soil and is about 2 feet wide.
 I was able to navigate it a short way but did not go on because of time restraints.
 However, it was not too bad for me for a short distance.
 If more grass grows, I might have a different experience.
 The wheels of my Rollator got hung up a few times navigating the terrain, but I will try this trail on another day.